macaw-cad/sxa-umbrella/readme.md

 - The files to include/exclude for cleaning, upload and distribution of themes and grids (`config/gulp.config.js`)
 - Per theme (base theme, theme, extension theme, grid) we need an entry in the Webpack configuration (`config/webpack.config.js`)

+## Validation of source code against Sitecore server

+Validate the structure of your code for Rendering Variants against the Sitecore server.
+Give warnings if unexpected files or file structures are found, and when required items within Sitecore are missing.

-## Full support for debugging of the tooling
+## Full support for debugging of the tools

-The tooling provided by SXA Umbrella is a starting point for your project.
+The tools provided by SXA Umbrella is a starting point for your project.
 You probably want to extend the NPM scripts, the Gulp tasks and the Webpack configuration.
 SXA Umbrella provides all the required configurations to debug the tooling in Visual Studio Code by providing a `launch.json` file in the `.vscode` folder with the following debug configurations:

 - Gulp: fullDeploy
 - Gulp: watch
+- PowerShell: validate
 - Webpack: development
 - Webpack: production